wp-plugins/wpsc-dta-export/readme.txt

 1. Unzip the zip-file and upload the content to your Wordpress Plugin directory.
 2. Activiate the plugin via the admin plugin page.

+== Credits ==
+The WPSC DTA Export icon is adapted from the Fugue Icons of http://www.pinvoke.com/.

 == Screenshots ==
 1. Administration Page